 |Level B (HE Intermediate) Spanish||20|

 You will work to develop your own interests, choosing from topics linked to the research specialisms of your lecturers.
-These may include: child language acquisition; discourse analysis; language origins and evolution; the acquisition of English as a first or second language; language and ethnicity; advanced phonology or grammar; and the history of English grammar.
+These may include language origins and evolution, child first and second language acquisition, language and ageing, advanced phonology or syntax and the history of English grammar.

 There are extended study and dissertation modules that give you the chance to investigate in greater depth a topic that you are passionate about.